Santiago Garduno

-Santiago Garduno (1893 – July 21, 1933) was an American serial killer who committed at least three murders in Colorado and New Mexico in the early 20th century.
+Santiago Garduno (December 28, 1884 – July 21, 1933) was an American serial killer who committed at least three murders in Colorado and New Mexico in the early 20th century.
 Garduno was sentenced to death for his final murder, and became one of the first two inmates to be executed by electric chair in New Mexico.

 Initial murders

 Garduno served time for a murder committed in Colorado.
-He was also charged with murder, but that case did not go to trial after key witnesses against him died.
+He was allegedly charged with another murder, but that case did not go to trial after key witnesses against him died.

 On January 1, 1925, several men, including Garduno, got into a fight at a dance party in Truchas, New Mexico.
 During the fight, Garduno pulled out a gun and fired several shots, killing a young man named Paulin Barela and wounding Paulin's brother.
 The Barela brothers had been members of the American Legion and were well respected in the community.
 Garduno was convicted of manslaughter and sentenced to 9 to 10 years in prison.
 He was paroled in 1930.